-The following Directors of Handford Homes Ltd are members of Ipswich Borough Council: Jane Riley, Colin Kreidewolf and Lucy Trenchard.
-The Chief Executive, Director (Operations & Place) from 15/2/23, Assistant Director of Sports & Programmes (left 13/10/22) and the Operations Manager for Major Capital Schemes (left 30/12/22) are also Directors.
+The following Directors of Handford Homes Ltd are members of Ipswich Borough Council: Cllr Jane Riley (ceased 15 May 2024), Cllr L Trenchard (ceased 15 May 2024), Cllr D Ellesmere (appointed 8 July 2024) and Cllr Colin Kreidewolf.
+The Chief Executive, Director (Operations & Place) are also Directors.

-As at 31 March 2023, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2024, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.